mcserversoft/documentation/docs/index.md

 *   Java 8 or higher

 !!! warning "Java 15"
     Please do not use Java 15.
 It will cause issues with your server and will not show correct system usage in the app.
-We recommend using Java 11 to 14.
+We recommend using Java 11.

 *   Windows Server (2008 R2 SP1/2012/2016), Windows 7, 8 or 10 operating system with 4GB (or higher) of memory
 *   Stable internet connection, wired is highly preferred